openshift/training/beta-4-setup.md

     iptables -I OS_FIREWALL_ALLOW -p tcp -m tcp --dport 1936 -j ACCEPT

-You will also want to add this rule to `/etc/sysconfig/iptables` as well.
+You will also want to add this rule to `/etc/sysconfig/iptables` as well to keep it across reboots.
+However, don't restart the iptables service, as this would destroy docker networking.
+Use the `iptables` command to change rules on a live system.

 Feel free to not open this port if you don't want to make this accessible, or if you only want it accessible via port fowarding, etc.